Some people are born with a cleft palate, a congenital split in the roof of the mouth or lip.

-Although seemingly strange at the sight, both of these conditions are treatable.
+Although seemingly strange at sight, both of these conditions are treatable.

 What is Cleft Lip / Cleft Palate?

-Every year, around 4,440 infants are born with cleft lip and 2,650 with cleft palate in the United States.
+Around 4,440 infants are born with cleft lip and 2,650 with cleft palate annually in the United States.
 The associated concerns about these orofacial clefts raise apprehension of parents everywhere.

-However, like most congenital problems, a baby can carry on living a normal life if they are treated soon after birth.
+However, like most congenital problems, a baby can live a normal life if they are treated soon after birth.

 Cleft Lip and Cleft Palate Defined

-Cleftings are birth malformations that occur when an infant’s mouth or lip do not properly form.
+Cleftings are birth malformations that occur when an infant’s mouth or lip does not properly form.
 This is a result of incomplete development during the early stage of fetal formation.
-Cleft lip or palate happen when there is insufficient tissue in the lip or mouth area.
+A cleft palate happens when insufficient tissue in the lip or mouth area.
 Therefore, the remaining tissue does not adjoin completely.

 Orofacial clefts develop during the fourth and seventh weeks of pregnancy when lip development takes place.
 On the other hand, the palate is formed between the sixth and ninth weeks of pregnancy.

 Cleft palettes and lips vary in size.
-For instance, it might involve the soft palate only or involve a complete slit that runs through the hard palate.
-A cleft lip can involve a large opening that runs from the nose to the lip, or it can be a small slit.
+For instance, it might involve the soft palate only or involve a wide slit that runs through the hard palate.
+A cleft lip can involve a large opening that runs from the nose to the lip or a small slit.

-Additionally, cleft can appear on both sides of the mouth (bilateral clefting) or on just one side (unilateral clefting).
+Additionally, it can appear on both sides of the mouth (bilateral clefting) or just one side (unilateral clefting).